On this page:

 What we do

-Each member of the Business Licensing Authority (BLA) makes decisions about licence and registration applications.
+Each member of the BLA makes decisions about licence and registration applications.
 The Chairperson directs our operations and is accountable for the BLA’s performance.

 It is our job to ensure applications are dealt with fairly, efficiently and legally.
 We must balance minimising the regulatory burden against consumer protection issues.